What is speech therapy and what Speech Therapist Do?

 A Speech Language Therapist is trained to assess an individual holistically and understand the skill level.
 This can lead to a diagnosis and thereafter writing a plan of intervention.
 Speech therapists will communicate and counsel family members of the client as well as the client about assessment results, and the course of action to be taken.

 Intervention is provided to the client or a primary caregiver (when children are very young, or an individuals’ need to aid of a family member on a regular basis such as those with developmental delays).
-Regular progress of skills is noted.

 Speech therapists will provide essential referrals to other allied health professionals or medical professionals, as required by the client.